White House press secretary attacks media for accurately reporting inauguration crowds

-"That's what you guys should be writing and covering," new White House press secretary Sean Spicer lectured reporters on Saturday in an angry statement that represented his first remarks from the podium of the press briefing room.
+"That's what you guys should be writing and covering," new White House press secretary Sean Spicer angrily lectured reporters on Saturday during his first remarks from the podium of the press briefing room.

 He was referring to the delay in Senate confirmation for President Donald Trump's pick to lead the CIA, Congressman Mike Pompeo, but the comment came after a long digression about how many people had shown up to watch Trump be sworn in as president.

-Friday's ceremony had the largest inauguration crowd ever, "period," Spicer said, contradicting all available data.
+"This was the largest audience to ever witness an inauguration, period," Spicer said, contradicting all available data.

+Aerial photos have indicated that former president Barack Obama's first inauguration attracted a much larger crowd.
+Nielsen ratings show that Obama also had a bigger television audience.

+Spicer said, without any evidence, that some photos were "intentionally framed" to downplay Trump's crowd.
-He also expressed objections to specific Twitter posts from journalists on Friday.

-And he said "we're going to hold the press accountable," partly by bypassing major news outlets and going directly to the public through social networking sites.
+He also expressed objections to specific Twitter posts from journalists.
+And he said, "we're going to hold the press accountable," partly by reaching the public through social networking sites.

 Spicer, at times almost yelling while reading a prepared statement, took no questions.
+CNNMoney called his cell phone a few minutes later; he did not answer.

 Some longtime White House correspondents were stunned by the tirade.